-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9)), the State requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service no

 specified in statute.

+Service Title:

-Adult Residential for Care for Acquired Traumatic Brain Injury Participants Addit Residential for Care for Acquired Traditiane Drain Injury Latticipants
+Adult Residential for Care for Acquired Traumatic Brain Injured ury Participants

 HCBS Taxonomy:

-Service Title:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:
+nplete this part for a renewal application or a new waiver that want account an existing anglian Salact and